 1. The CSL shall sponsor three cups: John Kilby League Cup, Harry J. Saunders Cup and Over-30 Cup.

 a.
 The John Kilby League Cup is open to 1st Division, 1st Division Reserve and 2nd Division teams.
-2nd Division Reserve, 3rd Division and Metro Division teams may enter at the discretion of the cups committee.
+2nd Division Reserve, 3rd Division and 4th Division teams may enter at the discretion of the cups committee.

 b.
-The Harry J. Saunders Cup is open to 2nd Division Reserve, 3rd Division and Metro Division teams.
+The Harry J. Saunders Cup is open to 2nd Division Reserve, 3rd Division and 4th Division teams.

 c.
 The Over-30 Cup is open to Over-30 Division and Over-40 Division teams.

 2. The cups are expected to start in January.
-The competition shall have a group stage and then a "knockout" (single loss elimination) competition.
+The competition shall have a group stage and then a "knockout" (single loss elimination) playoff.